 cxs is designed to detect exploit scripts, not altered web files with defacement HTML.
 You can, however, create your own detections using regular expressions if you want to detect that type of issue.

-Yes. cxs reports various types of suspicious files, directories and other resources within the scanned structure.
-It will almost always trigger false-positives as it is designed to highlight constructs and activities that are typically used by exploits.
+cxs reports various types of suspicious files, directories and other resources within the scanned structure.
+It will trigger false-positives as it is designed to highlight scripts and files that are typically used by exploits.
 Unfortunately, legitimate scripts also do these things on occasion and cxs will report them for you to decide whether the activity is innocent or not.

 If they are innocent you can use the ignore file feature to exclude them from scanning in the future.

-No. It is your responsibility to interpret reports from cxs.
-An Exploit Scanning Reference is provided with each installation in /etc/cxs/reference.txt that explains what each report item has identified and why.
+It is your responsibility to interpret reports from cxs.
+Documentation is provided with each that explains what each report item has identified and why.

 There are several considerations must be taken into account should you decide to implement cxs on your server: